nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_API.md

     ```js
     ${new Date(criminal.incarceration.start).toLocaleDateString('en-US')
     ```
-1. Create your criminal provider component, criminal list component, and criminal component in the `scripts/criminal` directory.
+1. Create your criminal data provider component, criminal list component, and criminal component in the `scripts/criminal` directory.
 1. The criminal provider component should have the following collections and functions.
     ```js
     let criminals = []